May 13, 2026

 AI Search Optimization Software with Top ROI Tracking (2026)

-Compare AI search optimization platforms by ROI tracking capabilities.
+Compare AI search optimization platforms by ROI tracking.
 Learn which tools measure citation volume, share of voice, and business impact across ChatGPT, Perplexity, and Google AI Overviews.

 AI search engines are transforming how brands appear in conversational answers, but visibility alone doesn't guarantee revenue.
 The platforms reviewed here measure citation-to-conversion linkage across ChatGPT, Perplexity, Google AI Overviews, and Gemini.